rubasace/ldrbot/README.md

 ## 🤝 Contributing

-We’d love your help to improve this project!
+We’d love your help to improve LDRBot!

 Whether you're here to fix a bug, suggest a feature, or simply explore how it works, here’s how to get involved:

 1. ⭐ **Star this repository** to show support
-2. 🐞 **Report issues** or request features via [GitHub Issues](https://github.com/rubasace/linkedin-games-tracker/issues)
+2. 🐞 **Report issues** or request features via [GitHub Issues](https://github.com/rubasace/ldrbot/issues)
 3. 🛠️ **Submit a pull request** with enhancements, fixes, or new ideas
 4. 📣 **Spread the word** — share it with your Telegram puzzle groups!